- All sessions will have two Session Moderators.

-- Please go to the Speaker Preparation/Ready Room (Room 322B) to pick up your Session Moderator Report(s) and return the completed report to the Speaker Preparation/Ready Room (Room 322B) after your session.
+- Please go to the Speaker Preparation/Ready Room to pick up your Session Moderator Report(s) and return the completed report to the Speaker Preparation/Ready Room after your session.

 - Session Moderators are asked to record any posters that were not presented.
 One of the authors must be present at most, if not all, times with the poster presentation.

-- Walk the session multiple times.
+- Important: Walk the session multiple times.
 Note that in some cases, an author may need to attend to more than one poster, and thus might not be present during your first survey, so you may have to return later.
-Poster presenters have been instructed by Conference Management to leave a note on their posters to say when they will return.
+Poster presenters will be instructed by Conference Management to leave a note on their posters to say when they will return.
 Feel free to remind the attendees of this request.

 - Posters that have been mounted but do not have an attendant, or posters that are missing entirely, must be recorded on the Session Moderator Report.